NEET/JEE Coaching Scholarship

 Question:2

-Homologous organs are similar in basic design but serve different purposes in different organisms.
-These homologous organs are results of divergent evolution.
+The main driving force behind divergent evolution is natural selection, along with mutation, genetic drift, and adaptation to different environments.
+The homologous organs are result of divergent evolution.
 Forelimbs of mammals and birds are good examples of divergent evolution.
 While mammals use their forelimbs for walking, running and other chores, birds use forelimbs (modified into wings) for flight adaptations.
 In both cases, forelimbs are supported by humerus, radio -ulna, carpals, and metacarpals.
 This may indicate common ancestry.

 Question:3